I was looking for a ragu bolognese in Tom Kerridge’s cookbook Best Ever Dishes and found this very interesting lasagna recipe.

-This lasagna stood out to me due to some of the ingredients of the ragu (red wine, huge amounts of Demerara sugar and red wine vinegar, mushroom caps) and interesting techniques (rinsing the mince, oven roasting both the mince and the tomatoes, using infused milk for the béchamel sauce).
+This lasagna stood out to me due to some of the ingredients of the ragu (red wine, vast amounts of Demerara sugar and red wine vinegar, mushroom caps) and new techniques (rinsing the mince, oven roasting both the mince and the tomatoes, using infused milk for the béchamel sauce).

 The Best Ever Dishes cookbook was nominated for the 2014 UK National Book Awards, but Ottolenghi’s Plenty took the award.
 A sampler can be downloaded here and does not only have the recipe for this Lasagna, but also for Cheesy baked potato skins and Treacle tart with mascarpone ice cream.